bcc-code/bcc-media-adr/02-analytics/technical.md

 when the device is back online.
 If caching more data becomes impossible, the oldest cached data should be deleted.
 The deletion is discussed further later in the doc.

+### Cached events

+We should be able to cache at least 3 weeks of events (Africa use case), If we assume that the user is watching 1 hours every day on a device like that, that would mean `21 * 60 = 1260` "playing" events in a week.
+Adding 20% for other events we end up at roughly `1500` events per week.

+Thus we should be able to cache ca 5000 events.

+If data still needs to be deleted from cache, it should be deleted a day at a time, starting with the oldest.
+In exchange, to help us track this events, an event, with the name `analytics_cache_deleted` should be cached.

 ## Common data

 The data specified below should be sent with every event, unless otherwise noted.